Losant/cassandra-azure-backup/README.md

   -B, backup
     Default action is to take a backup

-  -b, --awsbucket
+  -b, --azbucket
-   AWS S3 bucket used in deployment and by the cluster.
+    Azure Storage Account used in deployment and by the cluster.

   -c, --clear-old-ss
     Clear any old SnapShots taken prior to this backup run to save space